ronakrm/ronakrm.github.io/_posts/2024-04-12-interpretability-science.md

 then we need something that works for all fruits.
-If we want to compare to all other paths through the network, we need our measure to work for all of those paths, and we need some way to measure them.
+If we want to compare to all other paths through the network, we need our measure to work for all of those paths.

 $$
 \begin{aligned}